tjworks/tapdata-docs-en/docs/cloud/faq/data-security.md

 ### How does data flow when using Tapdata Cloud?

-The data flow is done by the Tapdata Agent installed on your local machine, which is the execution instance of the Tapdata Cloud data synchronization service.
-Tapdata Cloud is only responsible for configuring, distributing, and monitoring synchronization tasks, and only communicating with Agent for the scheduling information.
+The data flow is managed by the Tapdata Agent, which is installed on your local machine or cloud storage and serves as the execution instance for the Tapdata Cloud data synchronization service.
+Tapdata Cloud is primarily responsible for configuring, distributing, and monitoring synchronization tasks.
+It communicates with the Tapdata Agent to provide scheduling information and coordinate the data synchronization process.

 ![](../images/architecture.png)

-### When synchronizing data, does Tapdata Cloud retain user data?
+### Does Tapdata Cloud retain user data during the data synchronization process?

 No, the data will not be uploaded or saved to the Tapdata Cloud during synchronization, it will only pass through the Agent you deployed.